-Anyway for the most of us who haven’t got an extra extra spare rooms available then sharing a home office is the best way for a dedicated work space for all!
+Anyway for most of us who haven’t got an extra spare room available, then sharing a home office is the best way for a dedicated work space for all!
 Even if that means carving out a nook in another room like the living room or kitchen.

 1. Create Zones

-As with creating zones, storage areas is going to have a huge impact or sharing a work space.
-Different people have different views as of what the count as organized.
+As with creating zones, storage areas are going to have a huge impact on sharing a work space.
+Different people have different views as to what count as organized.
 Just as long as the shared storage stays shared it will be down to each individual as to how to organize and personalize their desk or work space.

 Getting the work essentials and the right storage for everyone’s needs and for the space is equally important.